jimmejardine/qiqqa-open-source/README.md

 ### Tip: you can also search the issue tracker to see if someone already asked the same question.

 When you find an issue which addresses your problem, see if the discussion there is a sufficient answer.
 When it is not and the issue is flagged as **_closed_**, **please file an NEW issue**.
-You may mention the the existing issue by pasting a link to it in your text (or for github-savvy folks: enter the issue number prefixed with a hash, e.g. `#284`; github issue preview would show that one as: [#284](https://github.com/jimmejardine/qiqqa-open-source/issues/284)).
+You may mention the existing issue by pasting a link to it in your text (or for github-savvy folks: enter the issue number prefixed with a hash, e.g. `#284`; github issue preview would show that one as: [#284](https://github.com/jimmejardine/qiqqa-open-source/issues/284)).

 ## 🆘 ❓ After several years I returned to research; I have an older Qiqqa library which I would like restored.
 Can you help?